Before you start physical exercise, take a moment to consider if you can engage in the motion requirements of that activity.

 Notice that I did not put any structure on this meditation practice other than asking you to note the time you sat down, and the time you got up.
 I did not ask you to seek enlightenment or reach a higher state of existence, nor did I challenge you to sit for 30 or 60 minutes.
 This is your practice, and the goals you seek are your own.

-Through my books, I have shared my personal journey and how on at least one occasion I had become disconnected from my practice and how events happened to reconnect me.
+In Knowing Yourself I shared my personal journey and how on at least one occasion I had become disconnected from my practice and how events happened to reconnect me.

 Writing your personal journey and reviewing it for landmarks that were transformational in your life is the only way, I can think of, that you will know yourself.
 What I have learned from my journaling practice is that the transformational moments are not what you expected.